hyperledger-cacti/cacti/docs/docs/external/getting-started/test-network/setup-local-docker.md

 ### Corda Network

-The Corda network code lies in the `tests/network-setups/corda` folder.
-You can launch two Corda networks (`Corda_Network` and `Corda_Network2`).
-The networks use `samples/corda/corda-simple-application` by default, which maintains a state of type `SimpleState`, which is a set of key-value pairs (of strings).
+The Corda networks' code lies in the `tests/network-setups/corda` folder.
+You can launch two separate Corda networks, namely `Corda_Network` and `Corda_Network2`.
+Each network runs the `samples/corda/corda-simple-application` CorDapp by default, which maintains a state named `SimpleState` containing a set of key-value pairs (of strings).

-Follow the instructions below to build and launch the network:
+Follow the instructions below to build and launch both networks:
 - Navigate to the `tests/network-setups/corda` folder.
-- To spin up the Corda networks with the Interoperation Cordapps:
+- To spin up the Corda networks with the Interoperation CorDapps:
   - Each consisting of 1 node and a notary (for data-transfer), run:
     ```bash
     make start-local